bahrus/p-et-alia/README.md

 ## Parsed values

 To convert from a string to other formats, use property/attribute parseValAs/parse-val-as.
-Current options are "int", "float", "bool" and "date."
+Current options are "int", "float", "bool", "truthy", "falsy" and "date."

 ## Computed values